 Prior to joining the firm, Mr. Penzer served as a law clerk to the Honorable Jacob Mishler, U.S. District Judge for the Eastern District of New York and also as an associate at the New York City law firm of Rosenman & Colin, LLP.
 Mr. Penzer has also served as an Adjunct Professor of Legal Methods at the Touro School of Law.

-Mr. Penzer is the Immediate Past President of the Federal Bar Association’s Eastern District of New York Chapter.
+Mr. Penzer is the Past President of the Federal Bar Association’s Eastern District of New York Chapter.

 Mr. Penzer is the author or co-author of several articles including: